Accepted Transfer students

 - All transfer students can view their transcripts and learn about which of their courses have been transferred to SSU.
 For more information see Academic Requirements Report.

 - ASSIST is an online student-transfer information system that shows how course credits earned at one public California college or university can be applied when transferred to another.
 ASSIST is the official repository of articulation for California’s public colleges and universities and provides the most accurate and up-to-date information about student transfer in California.
+Students transfering from SRJC could look into SRC 15-16 SSU Articulation Agreement by Major.
+All SRJC course descriptions can be obtained from Santa Rosa Junior College Course Outline.
+For example search for "Elect 60A".

 - To learn about acceptable GE courses refer to General Education Worksheet